timmc/lein-diff/README.md

 **This project is still in early and intermittent development.
 This file is full of lies.**

-A Leiningen plugin to perform diffs of dependencies between different versions of a project.
+A Leiningen plugin to perform diffs of transitive dependencies between different versions of a project.

+## Motivation

+Looking at diffs of a project.clj only tells you what explicit dependencies have changed, not how your transitive dependencies have changed.
+What if the new version of clj-http brought in a new version of ApacheHttpClient with different behavior?
+What if reordering your dependencies changed which version of a transitive dep was pulled in?

+lein-diff is intended to ferret out these differences.
+The goal is to support build infrastructure such that a build agent can annotate a GitHub pull request with a list of changed dependencies, or support scripting such that a git bisect command can determine where a transitive dependency changed.

 ## Usage